bufordsharkley/cacommonground/about.markdown

   <section class="container about-content">
     <h3 class="cta-text text-center">Our Mission</h3><br>
         <p class="about-text">
-The mission of our California Chapter of Common Ground USA is to explore and advocate reforms that enable our state and local governments to efficiently finance public services and infrastructure while protecting natural resources.
+The mission of our California Chapter of <a href="http://commonground-usa.net/">Common Ground USA</a> is to explore and advocate reforms that enable our state and local governments to efficiently finance public services and infrastructure while protecting natural resources.